 Language Reading Program

-The mission of the Language Reading Program is to teach students from CUNY, other schools, and all walks of life to read texts in languages other than English, and to translate them into idiomatic English, so students can meet their graduate program requirements and satisfy their desire for personal or professional development.
-Most students require two semesters to become competent.
-Course content is focused on grammar, syntax, and vocabulary acquisition such that students can read scholarly texts with the aid of reference materials in a reasonable amount of time.
-We also introduce students to authors and texts relevant to their studies.
+The mission of the Language Reading Program is to teach students from CUNY, other schools, and all walks of life to read texts in languages other than English, and to translate them into idiomatic English, so students can meet their graduate program requirements and achieve their goals for personal or professional development.

-In Fall, we generally offer French Level I and II; German Level I & II, and Latin Level I. There are 24 2-hour sessions.
+In Fall, we generally offer French Level I and II; German Level I & II, and Latin Level I. For Fall 2014 we are adding Italian I and Spanish I. There are 24 2-hour sessions.

-In Spring, we generally offer French Level I and II; German Level I & II, Spanish Level I, and Latin Level I. There are 24 2-hour sessions.
+In Spring, we generally offer French Level I and II; German Level I & II, Spanish Level I, and Latin Level I. For Spring 2014 we are considering adding Italian Level II (for the first time) and Spanish Level II (also for the first time).
+There are 24 2-hour sessions.